 - multimedia content support

 - Conversion-optimized sales templates

-- Minimal Third-Party Integration: Third-party apps can be integral to your site… if you can, you know, get them to work.
+Third party tools can be integral to your site…if you can, you know, get them to work.
 There’s minimal ways for you to integrate other apps or plugins, so you can’t do as much as other platforms.

 Well considering that Thinkific doesn’t offer a mobile app, they’re out of the running in this category.